mavhungutrezzy/mavhungutrezzy/README.md

 - 🐳 **Containerization**: Docker
 - 📝 **API Design**: OpenAPI 3, Insomnia

-💼 My expertise spans various technologies, and I specialize in Flask for backend web development and database management.
+💼 My expertise spans various technologies, and I specialize in Python for backend web development and database management.
 If you have a specific tech stack in mind, feel free to ask!

 🌱 When I'm not coding, you might find me tending to my garden or getting lost in the great outdoors, connecting with the environment.